nviswanathareddy/Git_Practice/README.md

 git log --oneline
 # shows the log related to the specific author
 git log --author "nviswanathareddy"
+# shows the files that are committed in that particular commit
+git show --pretty="" --name-only fe038f2
 ```

 ### Git Add